Unexpected Effects of Disorder on Current Fluctuations in the Symmetric Simple Exclusion Process: Introduction

 Single file diffusion, where particles diffuse in a narrow channel and cannot pass through each other, is a pedagogical model for interacting many-body systems.
 It is well known that, on the infinite line, the mean square displacement (MSD) of the tracer particle is given by $\Braket{\delta x(t)^2}\propto t^{1/2}$ in the long time limit \cite{Harris:1965aa}, where $\delta x(t)$ is the displacement of the tracer particle and $\Braket{\cdot}$ is the ensemble average.
 Various transport phenomena in narrow channels show single file diffusion, for example, molecular diffusion in zeolites \cite{PhysRevLett.76.2762,Kukla:1996aa}, DNA-binding proteins \cite{Li:2009aa}, transport of confined colloidal particles \cite{doi:10.1126/science.287.5453.625,PhysRevLett.93.026001}, and transport of water molecules in carbon nanotubes \cite{PhysRevLett.89.064503}.

 The symmetric simple exclusion process (SSEP) is a fundamental model of single-file diffusion \cite{SPITZER1970246}, where particles with hard-core interactions move on a one-dimensional lattice.
 With its simplicity, this model has led to the derivation of mathematically rigorous results.
 On the infinite lattice, the large deviation function of the integrated current through the origin has been computed independently by Bethe ansatz \cite{Derrida:2009aa} and the macroscopic fluctuation theory \cite{PhysRevLett.129.040601}.
 Additionally, the large deviation function of the tracer position has been derived \cite{PhysRevLett.118.160601,Imamura:2021aa}.
 The generalized density profile, which is the correlation between the observation (for example, the tracer position, the integrated current through the origin, and the generalized current) and the density, has also been derived \cite{PhysRevLett.127.220601,Grabsch:aa,PhysRevE.107.044131}.
-Under the periodic boundary condition, the large deviation function of the integrated current has also been obtained \cite{PhysRevE.78.021122}.
+On the semi-infinite lattice connected to a reservoir, the cumulant generating function of the integrated current has been derived using the macroscopic fluctuation theory \cite{PhysRevLett.133.117102}.
+Under the periodic boundary condition, the cumulants of the integrated current have been obtained \cite{PhysRevE.78.021122}.
 In particular, the second moment of the total integrated current $Q(t)$ in time $t$ is derived as a function of the particle density $\rho$:

 where $\tau$ is the mean waiting time, and $L$ is the system size \cite{PhysRevE.78.021122}.

 Single-particle diffusion in a heterogeneous environment shows various anomalous behaviors.
 Such environments are represented by random energy landscapes.
 The random energy landscape can be categorized into two types: an annealed energy landscape, which changes with time, and a quenched energy landscape, which remains static.
 The random walk on an annealed energy landscape is often modeled by the continuous-time random walk.
 In this model, waiting times are independent and identically distributed (IID) random variables, and the MSD exhibits anomalous diffusion when the mean waiting time diverges \cite{METZLER20001}.
 The random walk on a quenched energy landscape is called the quenched trap model \cite{BOUCHAUD1990127}.
 In the infinite system, the MSD shows anomalous diffusion when the mean waiting time diverges \cite{BOUCHAUD1990127}.
 In the finite system, observables such as the drift, the diffusion coefficient, and the first passage time exhibit sample-to-sample fluctuations, resulting in non-self-averaging behaviors \cite{AkimotoBarkaiSaito,*AkimotoBarkaiSaito2018,LuoYi,AkimotoSaito2019,AkimotoSaito2020}.